QuantumMisaka/ATST-Tools/README.md

 ## Update 1.4.3
 - Default *neb_make.py* change to pymatgen version
 - change the way to use `AbacusProfile` to march the newest version of ase-abacus interface, which use different command format.
-- change the way for initial setting to march the newest version of ase-abacus interface, which allow the default pp and basis setting.

 ## Update 1.4.2
 - *neb2dimer_dpa2.py* and *neb2sella_dpa2.py* are using pymatgen interpolation